stavik31/Citizen-Centric-Human-Resource-Mangement-System/requirement-specification-new.md

 ---

-### FREQ-7 - Select Career Goal
+### FREQ-7 - Occupation Information

-Citizens MUST be able to select a detailed occupation as their career goal.
+Users MUST be able to view general information about each occupation, such as a title, description, and illustrative examples.
+This information should be visible on each view described in FREQ-6 at the appropriate level of aggregation (i.e., the broad occupation view should display information about that broad occupation).

 #### System Requirements

 FREQ-7.1
-: The SOC detailed occupation view should present a control that, when interacted with, sets the citizen's career goal to the current detailed occupation.
+: The system MUST display the title, brief description, and illustrated examples of each occupation as defined in the 2018 SOC specification (Appendix A)

 FREQ-7.2
+: The system SHOULD display the most recent average salary of each occupation as reported by the Bureau of Labor Statistics, if available.

+---

+### FREQ-8 - Select Career Goal

+Citizens MUST be able to select a detailed occupation as their career goal.

+#### System Requirements

+FREQ-8.1
+: The SOC detailed occupation view (described in FREQ-6) should present a control that, when interacted with, sets the citizen's career goal to the current detailed occupation.

+FREQ-8.2
 : Selected career goal MUST be saved to the citizen's profile.

 ---

-### FREQ-8 - Unemployment Data
+### FREQ-9 - Unemployment Data

 Smart city managers MUST be able to view historical unemployment data.

 #### System Requirements

-FREQ-8.1
+FREQ-9.1
 : System MUST be able to ingest unemployment data from the Bureau of Labor Statistics.

-FREQ-8.2
+FREQ-9.2
 : System MUST display aggregate unemployment data to smart city managers as a line chart.

-FREQ-8.3
+FREQ-9.3
 : System MUST display aggregate unemployment data to smart city managers as a table.

-FREQ-8.4
+FREQ-9.4
 : System MAY display specific occupation unemployment data in the associated SOC view (as described in FREQ-6) when available.

 ---

-### FREQ-9 - Employment Trends
+### FREQ-10 - Employment Trends

 Users MUST be able to see employment trends for the occupation they are currently viewing.

 #### System Requirements

-FREQ-9.1
+FREQ-10.1
 : The system MUST be able to ingest occupation data from the Bureau of Labor Statistics.

-FREQ-9.2
+FREQ-10.2
 : The system MUST apply time series analysis to forecast future trends.

-FREQ-9.3
+FREQ-10.3
 : The system MUST display historical and forecasted employment trends for the occupation currently being viewed.

-FREQ-9.4
+FREQ-10.4
 : The system SHOULD display historical and forecasted employment trends for occupations related to the occupation currently being viewed (as described in FREQ-6.2, FREQ-6.5, FREQ-6.8, FREQ-6.11, and FREQ-6.14)

-FREQ-9.5
+FREQ-10.5
 : The system SHOULD clearly denote which trend data is historical and which is forecasted.
 This may be done using colors, symbols, or other visual techniques.

 ---

-### FREQ-10 - Job Postings
+### FREQ-11 - Job Postings

 Users MUST be able to view job postings for the occupation they are currently viewing.

 #### System Requirements

-FREQ-10.1
+FREQ-11.1
 : The system MUST integrate with an external job posting API to retrieve this data.

-FREQ-10.2
+FREQ-11.2
 : The system MUST display job listings in a clear and organized manner, showing relevant information such as job title, company name, salary range, location, and application deadline

-FREQ-10.3
+FREQ-11.3
 : Each job listing MUST be clickable, allowing users to view more details about the job on an external web page.

-FREQ-10.4
+FREQ-11.4
 : If available in the dataset, the system MAY additionally display user reviews and ratings for each job posting.

-FREQ-10.5
+FREQ-11.5
 : The system SHOULD provide sorting and filtering capability for job posting.

 ---

-### FREQ-11 - Certifications
+### FREQ-12 - Certifications

 Users MUST be able to view certifications applicable to the occupation they are currently viewing.

 #### System Requirements

-FREQ-11.1
+FREQ-12.1
 : The system MUST ingest data from careeronestop to obtain a list of certifications.

-FREQ-11.2
+FREQ-12.2
 : The system MUST display relevant information about each certification, such as a title and description.

-FREQ-11.3
+FREQ-12.3
 : Each certification MUST be clickable, allowing users to view more detailed information on a separate page.

-FREQ-11.4
+FREQ-12.4
 : This detailed certification page must contain the title, description, links to external resources, and any other relevant information obtained in the careeronestop dataset.

-FREQ-11.5
+FREQ-12.5
 : The system MUST provide a unique URL for each detailed certification page to allow for browser capabilities such as bookmarking and history to function.

-FREQ-11.6
+FREQ-12.6
 : The system SHOULD provide sorting and filtering capability for certifications.

 ---

-### FREQ-12 - Online Learning Material
+### FREQ-13 - Online Learning Material

 Users MUST be able to view online learning material applicable to the occupation they are currently viewing.

 #### System Requirements

-FREQ-12.1
+FREQ-13.1
 : The system MUST display relevant information about each material, such as a title and description.

-FREQ-12.2
+FREQ-13.2
 : Each material MUST be clickable, allowing users to view more detailed information on a separate page.

-FREQ-12.3
+FREQ-13.3
 : This detailed learning material page MUST contain the title, description, links to external resources, and any other relevant information about the learning material.

-FREQ-12.4
+FREQ-13.4
 : The system MUST provide a unique URL for each detailed learning material page to allow for browser capabilities such as bookmarking and history to function.

-FREQ-12.5
+FREQ-13.5
 : The system SHOULD provide sorting and filtering capability for learning material.

 ---

-### FREQ-13 - Online Learning Material Management
+### FREQ-14 - Online Learning Material Management

 Smart city managers MUST be able to create, update, and delete online learning material from the system.

 #### System Requirements

-FREQ-13.1
+FREQ-14.1
 : The system MUST provide the capability for smart city managers to define prerequisites for the learning material.

-FREQ-13.2
+FREQ-14.2
 : The system MUST provide the capability for smart city managers to define the title of the learning material.

-FREQ-13.3
+FREQ-14.3
 : The system MUST provide the capability for smart city managers to define the description of the learning material.

-FREQ-13.4
+FREQ-14.4
 : The system MUST provide the capability for smart city managers to define the category of the learning material.

-FREQ-13.5
+FREQ-14.5
 : The system MUST provide the capability for smart city managers to define the target applicable occupation of the learning material.

-FREQ-13.6
+FREQ-14.6
 : The system MUST provide the capability for smart city managers to define the content type of the learning material.

-FREQ-13.7
+FREQ-14.7
 : The system MUST provide the capability for smart city managers to define keywords for the learning material.

-FREQ-13.8
+FREQ-14.8
 : The system MUST provide the capability for smart city managers to attach files and videos to the learning material.

-FREQ-13.9
+FREQ-14.9
 : The system MUST provide the capability for smart city managers to add external URLs.

 ---

-### FREQ-14 News
+### FREQ-15 News

 Users MUST be able to view aggregated news from various sources and associate it with its related occupation / SOC codes.

 #### System Requirements

-FREQ-14.1
+FREQ-15.1
 : System SHOULD display the title, date, source of news article of its original source to Users.

-FREQ-14.2
+FREQ-15.2
 : The system SHOULD be able to assess keywords of SOC code job descriptions and news articles to assess similarly in text analysis with methods such as cosine similarity.

 ---

-### FREQ-15 View Demand
+### FREQ-16 View Demand

 Users MUST be able to view the demand for each detailed occupation, as specified by smart city managers in FREQ-16.

 #### System Requirements

-FREQ-15.1
+FREQ-16.1
 : Detailed occupations MUST display a percentage representing the difference between current employment and target demand for that job (e.g. +50%).

-FREQ-15.2
+FREQ-16.2
 : The system MUST NOT display this indicator if a value has not been provided by a smart city manager.

-FREQ-15.3
+FREQ-16.3
 : The system MAY aggregate more detailed demand values to populate this indicator for broader occupational categories, but only if values are provided for all child occupations.

+---

-### FREQ-16 Manage Demand
+### FREQ-17 Manage Demand

 Smart city managers MUST be able to set demand targets for a given detailed occupation.

 #### System Requirements

-FREQ-16.1
+FREQ-17.1
 : The system MUST allow smart city managers to input a demand target for each detailed occupation.

+---

-### FREQ-17 - Reporting (Citizen Current Occupation)
+### FREQ-18 - Reporting (Citizen Current Occupation)

 City managers SHALL be able to view a report on aggregated data of citizens' current occupation.

 #### System Requirements

-FREQ-17.1
+FREQ-18.1
 : The system SHALL retrieve current occupation data of citizens from the existing database.

-FREQ-17.2
+FREQ-18.2
 : The system SHALL aggregate occupation data of citizens.

-FREQ-17.3
+FREQ-18.3
 : The system SHALL generate reports which include statistics of the aggregated data such as total number of citizens per occupation.

-FREQ-17.4
+FREQ-18.4
 : The system SHALL generate a bar chart and/or pie chart based on the aggregated occupation data.

-FREQ-17.5
-: The system SHALL provide city managers with access to these reports through a dedicated dashboard.

-FREQ-17.6
-: The system SHALL ensure data privacy by anonymizing individual citizens' data in the aggregated reports.

-FREQ-17.7
-: The system SHALL allow city managers to export the aggregated data to an CSV format.

-FREQ-17.8
-: The system SHALL provide real-time updates to the aggregated data as new information is added or updated.

----

-### FREQ-18 - Reporting (Citizen Location)

-City managers SHALL be able to view a report on aggregated data of citizens' general location.

-#### System Requirements

-FREQ-18.1
-: The system SHALL retrieve location data of citizens from the existing database.

-FREQ-18.2
-: The system SHALL aggregate location data of citizens.

-FREQ-18.3
-: The system SHALL generate reports which include statistics of the aggregated data such as total number of citizens in a given location.

-FREQ-18.4
-: The system SHALL generate a map chart based on the aggregated location data.

 FREQ-18.5
 : The system SHALL provide city managers with access to these reports through a dedicated dashboard.